Wirecloud/wirecloud/docs/source/intro.rst

 Introduction
 ============

-Wirecloud is a gadgets container that allow the user to create and manage workspaces where he can add gadget instances picked from a catalogue.
-One big feature of Wirecloud is the capability to connect two or more gadgets so that the events that one gadget emits can be received from other gadgets.
+Wirecloud is a widget container that allow the user to create and manage workspaces where he can add widget instances picked from a catalogue.
+One big feature of Wirecloud is the capability to connect two or more widgets so that the events that one widget emits can be received from other widgets.
 All this is easily configurable by the user.
 Other important feature is sharing workspaces among users.